splitio/react-client/MIGRATION-GUIDE.md

 - **Deprecated `SplitFactory` provider has been removed, `withSplitFactory` is deprecated, and `SplitFactoryProvider` doesn't accept `updateOn` props and a render function as children anymore.**

-To migrate your existing code to the new version of `SplitFactoryProvider`, consider the following refactor example.
-Replace:
+To migrate your existing code to the new version of `SplitFactoryProvider`, consider the following refactor example:

 ```tsx
 const MyComponent = (props: ISplitContextValues) => {